17Chad/Phantom-C2/README.md

 # Phantom-C2
-Agents written in C
+Agents written in C.Server made for Python3.8
-Server in Python3.8